One kafka-consumer-groups.sh Command Sent $180k in Duplicate Payments

 EARLIEST OFFSET: 1,845,600 (approx) ← all partitions reset to ~here

-Every partition had its offset reset backwards by approximately 1,200–1,400 messages.
+Every partition had its offset reset backwards by roughly 1,200 to 1,400 messages.
 The consumer group didn't crash.
 It didn't reconnect.
 Someone had explicitly reset the offsets.

 I searched the audit log for the Kafka admin UI we use internally.
 Nothing.
-I checked our runbook Confluence pages for any scheduled maintenance.
+I checked our runbook Confluence pages for scheduled maintenance.
 Nothing.
-Then I opened the #infra-ops Slack channel and searched for "kafka".
-There it was — a message from our platform engineer at 2:44 AM:
+Then I opened #infra-ops Slack and searched for "kafka".
+There it was: a message from our platform engineer at 2:44 AM.

 "Running offset reset on the payments-webhook-processor group to fix the lag on staging.
 Forgot I was in the prod context 😬"